Working with ACLs using the web interface

 1. Find an ACL associated with an unlocked version of your service.

-2. Click the trash can icon in the top right corner of the ACL.
+2. Click the trash in the top right corner of the ACL.

-4. Click the Activate button to deploy your configuration changes to the service version you're editing.
+4. Click Activate to deploy your configuration changes to the service version you're editing.

 Deleting an ACL entry